KissConsult/Apache-Airflow/README.md

 # Get Apache Airflow on IBM Cloud

+We will deploy Apache Airflow on an IBM Cloud Kubernetes Cluster

+* Prerequisites :
-You should have an IBM Cloud account, otherwise you can [register here].
+  * You should have an IBM Cloud account, otherwise you can [register here].
-At the end of the tutorial you will have a cluster with  Apache Airflow up and runnning.

-1. We will provision a new Kubernetes Cluster for you if, you already have one skip to step **2**
+1. Provisioning a new Kubernetes Cluster, if already have one skip to step **2**
-2. We will deploy  the IBM Cloud Block Storage plug-in, if already have it skip to step **3**
+2. Deploying the IBM Cloud Block Storage plug-in, if already have it skip to step **3**
-3. Apache Airflow deployment
+3. Deploying Apache Airflow

-## Step 1 provision Kubernetes Cluster
+## Step 1 provisioning a new Kubernetes Cluster

 * Click the **Catalog** button on the top
-* Select **Service** from the catalog
+* Select **Service** from the left in the catalog
 * Search for **Kubernetes Service** and click on it
 ![Kubernetes](/kubernetes-select.png)
-* You are now at the Kubernetes deployment page, you need to specify some details about the cluster
+* At the Kubernetes deployment page, we will specify our deployment details
 * Choose a plan **standard** or **free**, the free plan only has one worker node and no subnet, to provision a standard cluster, you will need to upgrade you account to Pay-As-You-Go
   * To upgrade to a Pay-As-You-Go account, complete the following steps: